jaceklaskowski/spark-kubernetes-book/docs/demo/running-spark-application-on-minikube.md

 spark        v{{ spark.version }}    b3412e410d67   2 hours ago   524MB
 ```

-Use this image in your Spark application:
+Use this image in the `Dockerfile` of your Spark application:

 ```text
 FROM spark:v{{ spark.version }}
 ```

 Build and push the Docker image of your Spark application project to minikube's Docker repository.

+!!! important
     The following command assumes that you use [Spark on Kubernetes Demos](https://github.com/jaceklaskowski/spark-meetups) project.

 ```text
 sbt clean \